 For projects that will end with multiple consolidated locations housing similar equipment, one potential solution is to pair them.

-There is no one size fits all way to architect a data center, but the fact remains that however you go about it, a data center construction blueprint will need to be created.
+Unfortunately, there is no one size fits all way to architect a data center.
+The fact remains that however you go about it, a data center construction blueprint will need to be created.

 The Power of Prefab

-Prefab data center designs can reduce infrastructure and lifecycle costs and time to deployment for data center consolidation projects as well as simplify the entire process.
+When implemented properly, prefab data center designs can reduce infrastructure and lifecycle costs and time to deployment for data center consolidation projects.
+Prefab data center designs can also simplify the entire process.

 4. Build and Commission